rrosenblum/huzzah/README.md

 # Page Methods

-The **Huzzah::Page** class provides a #let method that provides a simple, yet flexible, interface for defining methods that interact with the DOM.
-The #let method takes two
+The **Huzzah::Page** class provides a #locator method that provides a simple interface for defining methods that interact with the DOM.
+The #locator method takes two
-arguments: a name and a block of Watir-WebDriver code (this syntax should be familiar to those using RSpec).
-The first argument is used to dynamically define a method with that name that will execute the code provided in the block.
+arguments: a name and a block of Watir-WebDriver code.
+The first argument is used to dynamically define a method, with that name, that will execute the code provided in the block.

 Usage examples: